Tag Archives: Sterling K. Brown

 Waves (2019), Alexa Demie, Kelvin Harrison Jr., A24

-Starring Kelvin Harrison Jr., Sterling K. Brown, Taylor Russell, Alexa Demie and Lucas Hedges, Waves is a coming of age, raw, emotional and sometimes funny drama / romance centred around the teenage children of a couple in modern day America.
+Starring Kelvin Harrison Jr., Sterling K. Brown, Taylor Russell, Alexa Demie and Lucas Hedges, Waves is a coming-of-age, raw, emotional and sometimes funny drama/romance centred around the teenage children of a couple in modern-day America.

 I liked the way Waves opened; the colours, camera angles and music, all of which worked to remind us of the seemingly carefree youthful abandon of late adolescence.
 As hectic, bright and beautiful as those moments were, it’s not too long before you realise that everything isn’t quite right.
 Tensions become apparent and it’s clear something is going to change – and not in a good way.